openvmp/openvmp/docs/Claims.md

 - OpenVMP units will feature all publicly available algorithms for odometry, perception, navigation, motion planning and motion control.
 - OpenVMP units will use a custom motion control algorithm that takes the specific robot configuration into account to optimize movements and prevent collisions.
 The acceptable joint position range will depend on the current position and velocity of all other joints at the time.
 - OpenvMP units will use distributed computing algorithms that would allow them to combine or share computational resources, storage (including memory) resources,  sensor data and other resources.
 If a connectivity between cooperating units is temporarily lost, each unit will be self-sufficient.
 However the discrepancy in computation results (if any) will be reconciled once the connectivity is restored so that the units may resume sharing the data processing load further.
+- OpenVMP units will be able to connect arms underneath itself in a way that the wheels will be touching the ground while the arms provide a bond like an axle thus enable one more driving mode.